This Is How Long It Takes To Make Wine! » (10-Step Guide)

 - Cold.
 Wine needs to be stored cold, which is why basements are often used as they have a rather constant temperature and humidity which can be fitted perfectly for wine aging.

 - Wine Fridge.
 If you have no basement, using a fridge with set temperatures is a good alternative.
-The downside of this is that if using cork bottles, you won't get as much fresh oxygen into your bottle as if you just have your bottles aging freely in a basement.
+The downside of this is that if using cork bottles, you won’t get as much fresh oxygen into your bottle as if you just have your bottles aging freely in a basement.
 Check out some great examples on this article.

 - Right Temperature.
 The general guideline is to keep the room or fridge you are using for aging your wines at 55F to 60F.